-Kluwer Academic Publishers prefer the submission of manuscripts and figures in electronic form in addition to a hard-copy printout.
+Kluwer Academic Publishers request the submission of manuscripts and figures in electronic form in addition to hard-copy printouts.
 The preferred storage medium for your electronic manuscript is a $3\frac{1}{2}$ inch diskette.
 Please label your diskette properly, giving exact details on the name(s) of the file(s), the operating system and software used.
 Always save your electronic manuscript in the word processor format that you use; conversions to other formats and versions tend to be imperfect.
 In general, use as few formatting codes as possible.
 For safety's sake, you should always retain a backup copy of your file(s).
-After acceptance, please make absolutely sure that you send the latest (i.e., revised) version of your manuscript, both as hard-copy printout and on diskette.
+After acceptance, please make absolutely sure that you send the latest (i.e., revised) version of your manuscript, both as hard-copy printouts and on diskette (submission in electronic form of the final version of your article is compulsory).

 Kluwer Academic Publishers prefer articles submitted in word processing packages such as MS Word, WordPerfect, etc. running under operating systems MS DOS, Windows and Apple Macintosh, or in the file format LaTeX.
-Articles submitted in other software programs, as well as articles for conventional typesetting, can also be accepted.
+Articles submitted in other software programs can also be accepted.

-For submission in LaTeX, Kluwer Academic Publishers have developed a Kluwer LaTeX class file, which can be downloaded from: www.wkap.nl/kaphtml.htm/IFAHOME.
+For submission in LaTeX, Kluwer Academic Publishers have developed a Kluwer LaTeX class file, which can be downloaded from: www.wkap.nl/authors/jrnlstylefiles.
 Use of this class file is highly recommended.
 Do not use versions downloaded from other sites.
 Technical support is available at: texhelp@wkap.nl.
 If you are not familiar with TeX/LaTeX, the class file will be of no use to you.
 In that case, submit your article in a common word processor format.

-For the purpose of reviewing, articles for publication should be submitted as a hard-copy paper printout (three-fold) and on diskette to:
+For the purpose of reviewing, articles for publication should be submitted as a hard-copy paper printout (four-fold) and on diskette to:

-Jesikah Allison BCRT Editorial Office Kluwer Academic Publishers 101 Philip Drive, Assinippi Park, Norwell, MA 02061, USA Tel: 781-871-6300 Fax: 781-878-0449 E-mail: jesikah.allison@wkap.com Manuscripts submitted to this journal must not be under simultaneous consideration by any other publisher and should not have been published elsewhere in substantially similar form.
+Jesikah Allison BCRT Editorial Office Kluwer Academic Publishers 101 Philip Drive, Assinippi Park, Norwell, MA 02061, USA Tel: 781-681-6300 Fax: 781-681-0449 E-mail: jesikah.allison@wkap.com Manuscripts submitted to this journal must not be under simultaneous consideration by any other publisher and should not have been published elsewhere in substantially similar form.
 No part of a paper which has been published by BCRT may be reproduced or published elsewhere without the written permission of the Publisher.